Mattz-CE/Cards/README.md

 4. Click Inject and wait until the batch processes complete
 5. Change the theme located at the right top corner ("The Forge logo"/Layout/Theme) to Darked

 Note: You can choose your own directory, but you will need to manually change the directory in Inject.bat.
+In this phase, this repo is only used for the author's own convenience.

 ## Dependencies: